Why pet insurance matters: Protect your pet and your budget

 Quick take

-- Vet bills can spike suddenly – insurance can help smooth the costs
+• Vet bills can spike suddenly – insurance may help with eligible costs

 Why pet insurance matters

 Your pet is part of the family – and you're not alone in feeling that way.
 According to the Australian Institute of Family Studies, Australia is one of the most pet-loving nations in the world, with an estimated 28.7 million pets living in 6.9 million households.
-In fact, 52% of Australians consider their pets to be family members, not just companions.
+In fact, of the nearly 6000 people surveyed, 52% of Australians consider their pets to be family members, not just companions.

 Whether it’s a dog that joins you on daily walks or a cat curled up beside you during quiet moments, pets bring joy, comfort and connection.
 They support mental health, reduce stress, and offer unconditional love – which is why so many Australians refer to themselves as “pet parents” and treat their animals with the same care and consideration they’d give any loved one.

 But when illness or injury strikes, the emotional bond can be tested by financial strain.
 Vet bills can climb quickly, and making tough decisions under pressure is never easy.
-That’s where pet insurance comes in – helping you plan for the unexpected, protect your budget, and say “yes” to care when it counts.
+That’s where pet insurance may help with managing some costs – helping you plan for the unexpected, while protecting your wallet.

 What does pet insurance usually cover?